geraldbryan/Time-Management-Project/README.md

 We use 'Association rules' algorithm differently for this project.
 It still have the same parameters like the original association rules algorithm like:

-* Left Hand Side (LHS) : It is also called as antecendent, it is the event or action that happened before another.
+* **Left Hand Side (LHS)** : It is also called as antecendent, it is the event or action that happened before another.
 The action in LHS will affect the outcome of RHS
-* Right Hand Side (RHS) : It is also called as consequent.This is the event that happened as the result or effect of what event done in the LHS.
+* **Right Hand Side (RHS)** : It is also called as consequent.This is the event that happened as the result or effect of what event done in the LHS.
-* Support : An indication of how frequently the item set appears in the dataset.
+* **Support** : An indication of how frequently the item set appears in the dataset.
-* Confidence : An indication of how often the rule has been found to be true.
+* **Confidence** : An indication of how often the rule has been found to be true.
-* Lift : The ratio of the observed support to that expected if X and Y were independent.
+* **Lift** : The ratio of the observed support to that expected if X and Y were independent.

-But for this project, the purpose of this model is to what aspect or event that will lead to **'Good Time Management Quality'** or **'Bad Time Management Quality'**.
+But for this project, the purpose of this model is to detect what aspect or event that will lead to **'Good Time Management Quality'** or **'Bad Time Management Quality'**.

-For achieving the purpose above the RHs is set to a two different group which are 'Good' and 'Bad'.
+For achieving the purpose above the RHS is set to a two different group which are 'Good' and 'Bad'.
 For the LHS, all variable (gender, age, and 12 questions) are used.
 From the example below, the rules that are used only rules with **1** confidence level, that means if you do that **99.9%** you will have that result.

 #### Bad Time Management Quality
 ![bad_arules](image/bad_arules.png)